aswinayyolath/stretch-kafka-docs/docs/Setting-up-cilium.md

 ```

-### Check if clustermesh is ready
+## Step 6: Verify ClusterMesh Status
 ```bash
 cilium clustermesh status --context kubernetes-admin@stretch-calico-1 --wait cilium clustermesh status --context kubernetes-admin@stretch-calico-2 --wait cilium clustermesh status --context kubernetes-admin@stretch-calico-3 --wait
 ```
-All these commands should return "OK".
+All three clusters should show "OK" for all resources.

-### Connect the clusters
+## Step 7: Connecting the clusters
 ```bash
 cilium clustermesh connect --context kubernetes-admin@stretch-calico-1 --destination-context kubernetes-admin@stretch-calico-2 cilium clustermesh connect --context kubernetes-admin@stretch-calico-1 --destination-context kubernetes-admin@stretch-calico-3 cilium clustermesh connect --context kubernetes-admin@stretch-calico-2 --destination-context kubernetes-admin@stretch-calico-3
 ```

-### Wait to see if the clusters are connected
+## Step 8: Verify Cluster Connectivity
 ```bash
 cilium clustermesh status --context kubernetes-admin@stretch-calico-2 --wait
 ```
-This command should output connections to the other two clusters.
-We could check this with all three clusters to verify is connectivity is achieved.
+This command should show connections to the other two clusters.

-### Test pod connectivity between the clusters
+## Step 9: Testing Pod Connectivity
 Try to ping the pods from one cluster to the other using IP address.
 Ideally, use and nginx server and webclient to test this connectivity.

-## Setting up CoreDNS to resolve IP Address across clusters for headless services
+## Setting Up CoreDNS for Cross-Cluster DNS Resolution

+### Exposing CoreDNS as NodePort Service
-By Default, cilium clustermesh does not come with cross cluster DNS resolution for headless service.
-However, we can tweak coredns to resolve headless services across clusters.
+Cilium ClusterMesh does not provide cross-cluster DNS resolution for headless service by default.
+We can modify CoreDNS to enable this functionality.

 ### Exposing coredns all three clusters
-Create a new DNS service of type NodePort targeting the coredns server so that it is accessbile across clusters.
+Create a NodePort service to expose a CoreDNS across all three clusters.
 ```yaml
 apiVersion: v1
 kind: Service